We may earn affiliate commissions for the recommended products. Learn more.

 Free version:No

-Current deal:🔥 Get 40% OFF Keeper Unlimited and Family plans! 🔥
+Current deal:Limited-Time offer!
+Get 50% OFF Keeper Personal and Family plans

-Keeper is a great password manager for Linux, it even has a dedicated Linux app with all the same features as other OS apps.
-It has a password generator, unlimited password storage, and password import.
+Keeper is a great password manager for Linux, boasting a dedicated app with all the same features as other OS applications.
+That means it’s also an equally impressive password manager for Windows.
+It has a password generator, unlimited password storage, password import, and many other compelling perks.

 Free version:Yes